tidyverse/dplyr/tests/testthat/_snaps/join-by.md

       join_by(x$a)
     Condition
       Error in `join_by()`:
       !
-When specifying a single column name, `$` cannot be used. i Expression 1 is `x$a`.
+Can't use `$` when specifying a single column name. i Expression 1 is `x$a`.

 ---